-Congestive heart failure (CHF) is associated with aging-related diseases, Elderly patients are more likely to present hypertension and coronary artery disease (CAD) which are the principles causes of HF in this age group of patients.
-In our study elderly patients had a higher prevalence of hypertension 44.9% than younger patients 32.8% (P=0.001).
+Congestive heart failure (CHF) is associated with comorbidities caused by aging.
+Elderly patients are more likely to present hypertension and coronary artery disease (CAD) which are the principles causes of HF in this age group of patients.
+In our study elderly patients had a higher prevalence of hypertension 44.9% than younger patients 32.8% (P =0.001).
 Hypertension, leads to arterial stiffness responsible for the acceleration of atherosclerosis, the destabilization of atherosclerotic plaques and leads to an increase in systemic vascular resistance and therefore in the afterload of the left ventricle and and leads to diastolic and systolic heart failure(15).
 Elderly patients in our study were no different from younger patients concerning the prevalence of diabetes mellitus and dyslipidemia as shown in table 1.

 Elderly patients in our study had a worse clinical HF status as shown in Table 2 compared to younger patients.
 23.4% of elderly patients were NYHA III and 2.1% were NYHA IV.
-Left signs of HF were present in 10.5% vs 7.8% (P = 0.009) and Right HF signs in 7.4% vs 5.6% (P = 0.055).
-LV filling pressure (LVFP) were elevated in 22.5% vs 18.3% (P=0.003) and the mean LVEF was 36.18±10.34 versus 36±9.88 (P =0.649).
+Left signs of HF were present in 10.5% vs 7.8% (P=0.009) and Right HF signs in 7.4% vs 5.6% (P=0.055).
+LV filling pressure (LVFP) were elevated in 22.5% vs 18.3% (P=0.003) and the mean LVEF was 36.18±10.34 versus 36±9.88 (P=0.649).
 Elderly patients tend to have more advanced CHF than do younger patients because they tend to be more sedentary and thus do not note symptoms or do not receive a diagnosis of CHF until their cardiac limitation is advanced.
 Manifestation can be atypical, especially in frail or demented patients who may have lethargy, fatigue, or confusion.
 Concomitant illnesses tend to precipitate exacerbations of CHF due to excess load placed on the heart because of hypertension, renal disease with fluid retention, and high-output states due to anemia, thyroid disease, or infection(16).

 Ischemic heart disease (IHD) represented the major cause of HF in elderly patients followed by dilated cardiomyopathy (DCM) and valvular heart disease (VHD) as shown in Table 1.
-According to literature, in comparison with younger patients, fewer elderly patients with CHF will have idiopathic dilated cardiomyopathy, and more will have hypertensive heart disease, coronary artery disease, and degenerative aortic stenosis.
-In some elderly patients with hypertension, the clinical picture resembles that seen in hypertrophic cardiomyopathy leading to more of diastolic dysfunction(16).
-However, the incidence of CAD increases with age and IHD is a frequent etiology of HF in elderly patient.
+According to literature,

+Elderly patients in comparison with younger patients, have more hypertensive heart disease causing diastolic dysfunction, the incidence of CAD also increases with age as well as degenerative aortic stenosis (16).

-Hospitalization rates due to HF in elderly patients have increased in recent years, which is associated with the population aging process.
-This trend will be most likely continue.
-Despite significant improvements in HF treatment, readmission rates are still high (5).
-In the present study, we found that elderly HFrEF patients had a worse clinical status and presented a higher rate of hospitalizations for decompensated HF compared to younger patients (53.5% vs 43.2% P <0.001).
+In the present study, we found that elderly HFrEF patients had a worse clinical status and presented a higher rate of hospitalizations for decompensated HF compared to younger patients (53.5% vs 43.2% P < 0.001).
+According to the literature, despite significant improvements in HF treatment in recent years, HF hospitalization in elderly patients have increased because of aging process.
+(9).

-4.3.
-TREATMENT OF HEART FAILURE 4.3.1.
+4.2.
+TREATMENT OF HEART FAILURE 4.2.1.
 GENERAL MEASURES